makawuhu/proxmox-vm-controller/README.md

 ## 📄 License

- Apache License - see LICENSE file for details
+MIT License - see LICENSE file for details

 ## 🙏 Acknowledgments